 Educational shows and documentaries might be an exception to the rule.
 Of course, everyone loves the occasional movie!

 Video games can be a “time waster” but it can also help improve hand-eye coordination and it’s an engaging activity for the mind.
 I believe the key to enjoying television and video games is that they should be done in moderation.

-Too many adults spend hours in front of the tv and too many teens spend hours playing video games.
+Too many adults spend hours in front of the television and too many teens spend hours playing video games.

 If you’re alone, it can be tough to find the motivation to learn something new or to work on a puzzle.
 That’s why it’s so much better if teenagers are with friends where they can learn together and feed off each other.